 While most commercial leases are standard, you should still be careful about what you sign.
 The fine print matters, and every clause is important!
 For example, you may find yourself locked into a lease renewal you didn’t want, or you may discover that you have agreed to absurd hikes in monthly rent payments.

-Here are 6 of the many clauses to be aware of before entering into a commercial lease!
+Outlined below are six (6) of the many clauses to be aware of before entering into a commercial lease!

 1. Renewal Clause